 The Corporation does not have any short- or long-term debt facilities.
-Interest rate risk exists, as Corby earns market rates of interest on its deposits in cash management pools and also has a note receivable that earns a fixed rate of interest.
+Interest rate risk exists, as Corby earns market rates of interest on its deposits in cash management pools.
 An active risk management program does not exist, as management believes that changes in interest rates would not have a material impact on Corby's financial position over the long term.